Thelooper9818/Smart-Traffic-Light-System/README.md

 2. The inefficient traffic light switching in quad-lane system can be rectified with our project.
 3. Unnecessary man power which was a disadvantage in existing system can be eliminated with this project.
 4. Traffic lights will switch based on real time Traffic density feedback.

+## Author
+This Supermarket Management System is created and maintained by [Narayan Pandey](https://github.com/Thelooper9818).